Anti-Nausea Medication and Other Cruise Sea Sickness Solutions

 Doctor's Prescriptions: Zofran for a Cruise

 If you feel you need a prescription for something stronger, like prescribed Zofran for nausea, please consult your medical doctor after you've tried these remedies.
-Zofran is only available in the United States with a prescription.
+Zofran is available only with a prescription in the United States.

 Dramamine

-This popular over-the-counter anti-nausea medication option is most readily found on your local pharmacy, grocery store, or drug store shelves.
+This popular over-the-counter anti-nausea medication is most readily found on the shelves of your local pharmacy, grocery store, or drug store.
 (And by that, we mean we see it more than any other brand.)
+It's often found in shops adjacent to boating excursions, and sometimes on board small ships (we recently saw it on a Kenai Fjords whale-watching excursion boat in Alaska).

-The pills are clear capsules with ingredients inside.
-The active ingredient that helps with nausea is ginger root.
-It's amazing how the right dosage of powdered ginger root (as is pre-set in Dramamine capsules that you swallow with water) can cure the sickness that would have otherwise potentially put a trip in the gutter.
+Dramamine pills are clear capsules containing an active ingredient that helps with nausea: ginger root.
+It's amazing how the right dose of powdered ginger root (as present in Dramamine capsules you swallow with water) can cure the sickness that would otherwise have put a trip in the gutter.

 If you're skeptical about how it works, you're not the only one.
-Just look at this review on Amazon (and below) about how this woman was skeptical at first (particularly about the non-drowsy version), but the ginger powder cured her!
+Just look at this Amazon review (and below) about how this woman was skeptical at first (especially about the non-drowsy version), but the ginger powder cured her!
 (We personally have not experienced any “ginger taste” sensation, but everyone is different.)

 If that's not enough, then trust us!
 Because we've tried it, and it works.

-If you're going on a one-week cruise and you're two people, you'll want to buy one to two bottles.
+If you're going on a one-week cruise and there're two of you, you'll want to buy one to two bottles.
 If you're more people or going for more days, purchase more.
 This bottle has 18 pills inside, and adults can take two capsules every 12 hours (not to exceed 4 in 24 hours).

 That means that one bottle of 18 pills would be enough for one person to get through 4.5 days of a cruise if you take it twice a day (perhaps once in the morning and once before bed).